Federal Judge Blocks Ohio's Heartbeat Bill On The Basis That It's "Unconstitutional"

-Federal Judge Blocks Ohio's Heartbeat Bill, Citing It An "Insurmountable" Obstacle To Women
+Federal Judge Blocks Ohio's Heartbeat Bill, Calling It An "Insurmountable" Obstacle To Women

 On Wednesday, July 3, a federal judge temporarily blocked an Ohio law that would have banned abortions after a fetal heartbeat could be detected — which can be as early as six weeks — and included no exceptions for rape or incest, a call that was made by U.S. District Judge Michael Barrett, according to CBS News.
-Without his action, the law would have gone into effect on July 11, but now clinics are allowed to continue providing abortions while the legal battle continues.
+Without his action, the law would have gone into effect on July 11, but now clinics are allowed to provide abortions amid the legal battle.

 Barrett wrote in his ruling that if the law had gone into effect, "one could characterize the obstacle Ohio women will face as not merely 'substantial,' but, rather, 'insurmountable,'" according to CNN.
 He also said that the the plaintiffs — which include the American Civil Liberties Union (ACLU) of Ohio and Planned Parenthood — have a case because the law is unconstitutional.
 "The Court concludes, based on current United States Supreme Court precedent, that Plaintiffs are certain to succeed on the merits of their claim that S.B.
 23 is unconstitutional on its face," he wrote.